radiocontrolled/kaching-kaching/readme.md

 ## Disclaimer
 Please note, this tool is for informational purposes only.
 I can't verify the data, which is from a <a href="https://openexchangerates.org/">third party</a>, or the accuracy of the conversions.

-## Roadmap
-- Use money.js as a RequireJS/AMD module.